Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 9

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 8
+Exceedances Associated with Rainfall (No CSO Event): 8

 Total Samples Collected: 3,090